How to Be Kind to Yourself

-Take a look at your thought projections from the past––how you believe this or that is true, or that it’s real or unreal, that it’s a good thing or a bad thing, or “This is really cool.
+Take a look at your thought projections from the past.
+Look at how you believe this or that is true, or that it’s real or unreal, that it’s a good thing or a bad thing, or “This is really cool.
 This is a really cool jacket.”
-You can see how you believe in that, but then the next year, it’s not cool anymore.
+You can see how readily we believe in that, but then the next year, it’s not cool anymore.
 Right?
-So your thought itself proves the earlier thought was wrong.
-When we reify and invest so much in the thought, it’s a problem.
+So our thought itself proves that our earlier thought was wrong.
+When we reify and invest so much in a given thought, it becomes a problem.

 So let’s leave the projections for now and let’s just work with this energy.
 Just relax in the anger energy and be with it for a little bit.
 In that way you develop a sense of kindness toward yourself.
 You’re not telling yourself it is bad that you’re angry.
 There’s nothing bad about feeling anger.

 Sadness, too, comes naturally with a breakup of a relationship.
 That is difficult, but sometimes we miss the point.
 It’s like our feelings about the four seasons of the year.
 No matter how much you like the summer, you have to move into the autumn.
 No matter how much you dread the winter, you have to move into the winter, too.
 Similarly, the whole world is changing constantly, and with this change comes the experience of loss.